sudhanshupatel02/Nodejs-interview-question/README.md

 <div id="q2"></div>

 ## 2. What is an event loop in Node.js ? [&uarr; Top](#top)
-The event loop is a mechanism in Node.js that allows it to handle multiple concurrent operations.
+Node.js is a single-threaded event-driven platform that is capable of running non-blocking, asynchronous programming.The event loop is a mechanism in Node.js that allows it to handle multiple concurrent operations.
 It listens for events and sends them to the appropriate callback function when they occur.

 <div id="q3"></div>